replicatedhq/replicated-field-labs/instruqt/proxy/03-app-install/assignment.md

 kubectl kots install proxy-$INSTRUQT_PARTICIPANT_ID --skip-preflights --license-file ~/license.yaml --shared-password mytestapp --namespace default --no-port-forward
 ```

-Text access to kotsapp via the KotsAdm tab..
+Test access to kotsapp via the KotsAdm tab..

 Verify that the application is running using the cli:
 ```